Lycodon capucinus

-Lycodon capucinus, also known as the Oriental wolf snake, is a species of colubrid snake, which is commonly found in the Indo-Australian Archipelago.
-Named after their enlarged front teeth, which gives them a muzzled appearance similar to canines, it also makes the snout somewhat more squarish than other snakes.
+Lycodon capucinus, also known as the common wolf snake, is a species of colubrid snake commonly found in the Indo-Australian Archipelago.
+The species is named after the enlarged front teeth which give them a muzzled appearance similar to canines and makes the snout somewhat more squarish than other snakes.

 Description

 A slender-bodied small snake that ranges from barely three feet to less than one meter.
 Most wild-caught specimens usually reach less than these lengths.
 Coloration is adapted for life underground and on the forest floor.
 Shades of jet black, reddish-brown or dark gray with speckles, blotches and spots of white or pale yellow scattered over the body are its usual colors.
 There is also a distinct white coloration around its neck.
 Their color patterns vary from one geographic location to another.
 There are albino-colored ones which are very rare among this snake species.
-The snout is duck-bill-shaped for digging in soft or sandy ground.
-They have enlarged front teeth, but these are not used to inject venom.
-Like many other colubrids, they possess true fangs near the rear of their mouths and they will use these to inject venom into their prey.
-However, this species is relatively benign (not harmful) to humans.
+The snout is duck-bill-shaped for digging in soft or sandy ground, with enlarged front teeth.
+This species is relatively benign (not harmful) to humans.